Lorelei (Asgardian): Trip to Hel

-As Seth and his army close in on Asgard, Lorelei stands with Amora while her loyalty to Asgard is questioned.
+As Seth and his army close in on Asgard, Lorelei stands with Amora when their loyalty to Asgard is questioned.
 Hearing that Heimdall has been injured, Amora rushes off in a fury.
-A distressed Lorelei joins the battle and leaps in the way of projectiles meant for Balder.
-After Thor and Asgard are triumphant, Amora cradles her dying sister in her arms.
-Hela takes Lorelei's soul and possesses it in the Destroyer.
+A distressed Lorelei joins the battle and leaps in the way of projectiles meant for Balder, ending up mortally wounded.
+Hela takes Lorelei's soul and places it in the Destroyer.

-Sif and Balder travel to Hel, searching for Thor's spirit.
-The Destroyer (which, unknown to Sif and Balder, is occupied by Lorelei's soul) stops them, declares that it has overthrown Hela, and attacks them for having mortal forms.
+Sif and Balder travel to Hel in search of Thor's spirit.
+Inhabiting the Destroyer, Lorelei stops them, declares that she has overthrown Hela, and attacks them.
 Sif and Balder escape by using a Norn Stone to become invisible.
-They meet Garm and learn that Hela had freed the Destroyer from its crystal prison but a spirit possessed the armor and imprisoned Hela and Garm.
 Balder and Sif seek a mystic sword which can free Hela from her crystal prison but the sword is holding Gar-Toom prisoner.
 They retrieve the sword, but then are trapped between Gar-Toom and the Destroyer.
 The Destroyer destroys Gar-Toom while Balder frees Hela, and the pair learn that it is Lorelei who inhabits the Destroyer.
-She prepares to unleash its ultimate power of disintegration, but is delayed when she accidentally collapses a wall on to herself, and Sif and Balder escape.
+She prepares to unleash its ultimate power of disintegration, but is delayed when she accidentally collapses a wall onto herself, killing her.

-Hela decides to allow Lorelei's spirit to go free, and Lorelei spends months in Hel battling the Great Beasts while awaiting future torture.
-She meets Malekith, who aids in her plot to return to life and regain the love of Thor.
-She sends her vision to Thing, who retrieves the love potion from her apartment; however, Malekith uses his magic to mimic Lorelei and tells Thing to drink the elixir; he falls in love with Lorelei.
-Malekith then instructs Thing to battle Thor and Sif, but Thing is unable to kill Sif because it is not in his nature.
-From Hel, Malekith then calls forth his old ally, Kurse.
-In Asgard, Kurse dives down to Hel, calling for Malekith.
-He defeats Hela and becomes the new master of Hel.
-Malekith, still disguised as Lorelei, tricks Kurse into helping him escape to Earth.
-Kurse sees Thor; believing him to be Malekith, he calls forth dead monsters from Hel and Nifleheim to attack him.